plone/volto/apps/plone/src/addons/volto-volto-project/README.md

 This will start both the frontend and backend containers.

-### Stop Backend (Docker)
+### Stop backend (Docker)

-After developing, in order to stop the running backend, don't forget to run:
+After developing, you should stop the running backend.

-Run

 ```shell
 make stop-backend
 ```

 ### Linting

-Run

 ```shell
 make lint
 ```

 ### Formatting

-Run

 ```shell
 make format
 ```

 ### i18n

-Run

 ```shell
 make i18n
 ```

 ### Unit tests

-Run

 ```shell
 make test
 ```

 ### Acceptance tests

+First install requirements to run acceptance tests with the following command.
-Run once
+Run it only once.

 ```shell
 make install-acceptance
 ```

-For starting the servers

-Run
+The frontend runs in development mode to allow development while writing.
+To start the servers:

 ```shell
 make start-test-acceptance-server
 ```

-The frontend is run in dev mode, so development while writing tests is possible.

-Run
+To run Cypress tests after you finish development:

 ```shell
 make test-acceptance
 ```

-To run Cypress tests afterwards.

-When finished, don't forget to shutdown the backend server.
+Shut down the backend server after you complete development with tests.

 ```shell
 make stop-test-acceptance-server
 ```

-### Release
+## Release

-Run

 ```shell
 make release
 ```

-For releasing a RC version

-Run
+To release a release candidate (rc) version:

 ```shell
 make release-rc